Voice output, not transcription

 These are the practical details that matter before a team adds speech generation to a real workflow.

 Agent builders, automation teams, and AI product teams should use this page when they want generated speech that is easy to review, consistent across prompts, and simple to connect to LLM tools.
-The core workflow combines expression tags, voice templates, credit previews, and job-based generation.
+The core workflow combines natural expression markup, voice templates, credit previews, and job-based generation.

 Install the MCP server, add a scoped key, and tell your LLM app which template names it may use.
 No custom integration is needed for first tests.
 The setup guide keeps the first path short while still giving developers a clean API when the workflow moves into a product backend.